Selection

 Magic sponge

-During mass at our spiritual home in St. Bernardino, the archreferee would hold aloft the Sacred Sphere and bestow upon us His most holy blessing: Kind friends, VVIPs, Ultras and Hottest–WAGs, we are gathered here on St. Totteringham's Day to drink beers and throw flares, upon this, our most hallowed turf.
+During mass at our spiritual home in St. Bernardino, the archreferee would hold aloft the Sacred Sphere and bestow upon us His most holy blessing: Kind friends, VVIPs, Ultras and Hottest–WAGs, we are gathered here on St. Totteringham's Day to drink beers and throw flares, onto this, our most revered turf.
 To soar heavenward upon Mexican Waves while singing “Sweet Caroline”.
 To give 110% when sports–washing the unsaved.
 To throw sardines into the sea from the back of a trawler.
 To find the back of the net, a little with the head of Maradona and a little with the hand of God.
 For winners forever win big, and losers must fall hard.
 So please take a knee, wrap your Keffiyeh tight and raise your Vuvuzelas for the national benediction: Our Footy, who art in heaven, hallowed by Thy game.
 Thy Kingdom score, thy bets be more, on phones as it is in Qatar.
 In nomine Blatter, et FIFA, et Spiritus Alea… You may now invade the pitch

 Sports promotion at Olympic Park [Aug-2017 244KB]